FZ Divisional News

 During the duration of Administrative Order No.: 12.510-03/2020.4*, all hearings will be conducted via video/telephone, and must be pre-arranged with a video or telephone conference provider.
 This requirement applies to self-represented litigants as well as attorneys.

 The Court utilizes a Zoom account which is available to all participants for hearings/trials, at no cost to participants.
-The Judicial Assistant or Case Manager will send an email with the Zoom meeting information to each attorney and/or self-represented party the day prior to the scheduled hearing.

 When appearing remotely for hearings/trials, please observe the following rules: